-The base rate: This is the charge for the first two hours.
+The base rate: This is the charge for the first hour.
 It is a flat fee based on the number of men required, the size truck needed, and the distance the move is from our headquarters in Alexandria, VA.
 The range for this fee varies, and will be clearly specified in your estimate.

 The hourly labor rate: This is the standard hourly rate we charge for work performed.
-After the second hour of work ends, this labor rate kicks in.
+After the first hour of work ends, this labor rate kicks in.
 It is pro-rated by the quarter hour.
 So, for example, if a move takes two hours and fifteen minutes, we would call that 2.25 hours.

 When we start charging

 The crew starts the clock when they arrive at the pick-up location.